dgerabagi/data-curation-environment/flattened_repo.md

                 connection_mode TEXT,
                 active_workflow_step TEXT,
                 is_ephemeral_context_collapsed INTEGER,
-                is_cycle_collapsed INTEGER -- Added in C126
+                is_cycle_collapsed INTEGER, -- Added in C126
+                selected_files_for_replacement TEXT -- Added in C126 Fix
             );

             CREATE TABLE IF NOT EXISTS responses (